ISTQB Learning

 11 / 40

-11. Which of the following is NOT true for white-box testing?
+11. Which of the following is NOT a valid purpose for a test report?

 Select ONE option.